Nicofisi/spring-counting-bot/README.md

 - either use `./gradlew bootRun` to run
 - or `./gradlew build` to build a standalone application jar in `build/libs/...` and then run it with `java -jar location/file.jar`

-A more detailed README coming Soon™
+A more detailed README is coming Soon™